In this tutorial, we are using Velero to backup and restore an OVHcloud Managed Kubernetes cluster configuration and resources.

 Where do we go from here

-Please refer to official Velero documentation to learn how to use it, including scheduling backups, using pre-
+Now you have a working Velero on your cluster.
+Please refer to the official Velero documentation to learn its uses including scheduling backups, using pre-

 and post-backup

-hooks and other matters.
+hooks, and other matters.